 Some customers have urged Apple to move to USB-C in the iPhone since the connector has become more ubiquitous.
 On the other hand, the prevalence of Lightning connectors across Apple's product line makes such a shift difficult.
 The number of iPhone users with Lightning ports in their iPhones, iPads, and AirPods far outnumber Mac users with USB-C ports.

-Some locations haven't finished transitioning from the previous connector, with gyms and other businesses still using equipment with 30-pin connectors.
+Some locations haven't finished transitioning from the original iPhone connector, with gyms and other businesses still using equipment with 30-pin connectors.
 The same will be true for a transition from Lightning.

-The European Union is pushing legislation that will require smartphone manufacturers to adopt the USB-C port as a uniform connector.
+The European Union has passed legislation that requires smartphone manufacturers to adopt the USB-C port as a uniform connector by 2024.
 However, the two-year deadline for the requirement gives Apple enough time to perfect another option entirely — going portless.

-Return of Touch ID
+Return of Touch ID (Unlikely)

 Touch ID was replaced by Face ID when Apple introduced the iPhone X. The reason for the move was to enable all-screen displays with no Home Button taking up prime real estate.
 Apple also said Face ID was much more secure than Touch ID, with a one million to one chance of a false positive unlock.

 However, it wasn't a solution without its problems, as Face ID needed to see a user's eyes, nose, and mouth to unlock the device.
-This solved the problem with trying to unlock an iPhone with soiled fingers, but now users couldn't easily unlock their phones when covering their face for any reason.
+This solved the problem of trying to unlock an iPhone with soiled fingers, but now users couldn't easily unlock their phones when covering their face for any reason.

 When the pandemic struck, this created an unprecedented issue with Face ID as iPhone users around the globe donned masks.
 Users complained of the now-impeded unlocking process and demanded Apple bring back Touch ID as a solution.